wp-plugins/coupon-creator/readme.txt

 Create your own coupon with the Coupon Creator for WordPress or upload an image of a coupon instead.

-<h4>Translation(1.50)</h4>
-Version 1.50 adds translation to the Coupon Creator.

-To add a translation, please reply to the Translation Post with the language and country you are translating.
-The post is in the Support Forum and it will be added to the next version of the Coupon Creator.

-= Please translate the following phrases: =
-*   Click to Print
-*   Click to Open in Print View
-*   Expires On:

-= Current Translations included: =
-*   English (Default)
-*   Spanish (Thanks to Carmen in Miami)

 <h4>How to Create a Coupon</h4>
 Create a coupon by going to the coupon custom post type and filling in all the settings in the custom meta box.